-- be trained to recognise the signs of FGM such as: - Difficulty walking, standing or sitting. - □ Spending longer in the bathroom or toilet. - □ Appearing withdrawn, anxious or depressed. - Displaying unusual behaviour after an absence from school or college. - Being particularly reluctant to undergo normal medical examinations. - Asking for help, but may not be explicit about the problem due to embarrassment or fear. - report to the police and to the Designated Safeguarding Lead when a girl under the age of 18 informs them that FGM has been carried out on them or if they observe physical signs that FGM has been carried out; - report if they suspect that FGM has been carried out or whether they consider a girl may be at risk of FGM; - be aware they face disciplinary procedures if they fail to comply with the mandatory duty;
+- To report to the police and to the Designated Safeguarding Leads when a girl under the age of 18 informs them that FGM has been carried out on them or if they observe physical signs that FGM has been carried out. - To report if they suspect that FGM has been carried out or whether they consider a girl may be at risk of FGM. - To be aware they face disciplinary procedures if they fail to comply with the mandatory duty.